vitalycherednichenko/contacts-manager/README.md

-# Console Contact Management Application
+# Console Contacts Management Application

 This is a Swift console application for managing a contact list.
 The application allows you to view and save contacts to a JSON file.